Tiger Woods: Early life and amateur golf career

-Woods was 15 years old and a student at Western High School in Anaheim when he became the youngest U.S. Junior Amateur champion; this was a record that stood until it was broken by Jim Liu in 2010.
-He was named 1991's Southern California Amateur Player of the Year (for the second consecutive year) and Golf Digest Junior Amateur Player of the Year.
-In 1992, he defended his title at the U.S. Junior Amateur Championship, becoming the tournament's first two-time winner.
-He also competed in his first PGA Tour event, the Nissan Los Angeles Open (he missed the 36-hole cut), and was named Golf Digest Amateur Player of the Year, Golf World Player of the Year, and Golfweek National Amateur of the Year.
+At age 15, while attending Western High School in Anaheim, Woods became the youngest U.S. Junior Amateur champion, a record that stood until Jim Liu broke it in 2010.
+Woods was named the 1991 Southern California Amateur Player of the Year (for the second consecutive year) and the Golf Digest Junior Amateur Player of the Year.
+In 1992, Woods successfully defended his U.S. Junior Amateur title, becoming the event's first two‑time winner.
+That year he also competed in his first PGA Tour event, the Nissan Los Angeles Open (he missed the 36-hole cut), and was named Golf Digest Amateur Player of the Year, Golf World Player of the Year, and Golfweek National Amateur of the Year.

-The following year, Woods won his third consecutive U.S. Junior Amateur; he remains the event's only three-time winner.
-In 1994, at the TPC at Sawgrass in Florida, he became the youngest winner of the U.S. Amateur, a record he held until 2008 when it was broken by Danny Lee.
-He was a member of the American team at the 1994 Eisenhower Trophy World Amateur Golf Team Championships (winning), and the 1995 Walker Cup (losing).
+Woods won his third consecutive U.S. Junior Amateur the following year, remaining the event's only three‑time champion.
+In 1994, at TPC Sawgrass in Florida, he became the youngest winner of the U.S. Amateur, a record that stood until 2008 when it was broken by Danny Lee.
+He represented the U.S. at the 1994 Eisenhower Trophy World Amateur Golf Team Championships (winning) and the 1995 Walker Cup (losing).

-Woods graduated from Western High School at age 18 in 1994 and was voted "Most Likely to Succeed" among the graduating class.
-He starred for the high school's golf team under coach Don Crosby.
-Woods learned to manage his stuttering as a boy.
-This was not widely known until he wrote a letter to a boy who contemplated suicide.
-Woods wrote, "I know what it's like to be different and to sometimes not fit in.
+Woods graduated from Western High School in 1994 at age 18 and was voted "Most Likely to Succeed" by his classmates.
+He starred on the school's golf team under coach Don Crosby.
+As a child, Woods learned to manage a stutter.
+This became publicly known when he wrote a letter to a boy who had contemplated suicide, telling him: "I know what it's like to be different and to sometimes not fit in.
 I also stuttered as a child and I would talk to my dog and he would sit there and listen until he fell asleep.
 I also took a class for two years to help me, and I finally learned to stop."